Robert Filmer: Patriarcha and other works

 His position was enunciated by the works which he published in his lifetime.
 Of the Blasphemie against the Holy Ghost, from 1646 or 1647, argued against Calvinists, starting from John Calvin's doctrine on blasphemy.
 The Freeholders Grand Inquest (1648) concerned English constitutional history.
 Filmer's early published works did not receive much attention, while Patriarcha circulated only in manuscript.
-Anarchy of a Limited and Mixed Monarchy (1648) was an attack on a treatise on monarchy by Philip Hunton, who had maintained that the king's prerogative was not superior to the authority of the Houses of Parliament.
+Anarchy of a Limited and Mixed Monarchy (1648) was an attack on A Treatise of Monarchy by Philip Hunton, who had maintained that the king's prerogative was not superior to the authority of the Houses of Parliament.

 Filmer's Observations concerning the Original of Government upon Mr Hobbes's Leviathan, Mr Milton against Salmasius, and H. Grotius' De jure belli ac pacis appeared in 1652.
 In line with its title, it attacks several political classics, the De jure belli ac pacis of Grotius, the Defensio pro Populo Anglicano of John Milton, and the Leviathan of Thomas Hobbes.
 The pamphlet entitled The Power of Kings, and in particular, of the King of England (written 1648) was first published in 1680.